Soumo275/MapMyCrop_annam/README.md

 # Deep Learning for Crop Acreage Mapping

 A **Python** application for training and applying a deep learning model to classify multispectral temporal remote sensing `.bil` format data.
-It leverages **1D Convolutional Neural Networks** tested on specific crops (like paddy , wheat , grean pea and moong) based on temporal indices values.
+It leverages **1D Convolutional Neural Networks** tested on specific crops (like paddy , wheat , grean pea and moong pulses) based on temporal indices values.

 ## Overview